 mauti BD: Does taking curtain calls after a performance break the spell for you?

 EM-N: I think the curtain calls are a duty that the artist owes to the public.
-I do object which a colleague bows in the midst of a performance – perhaps after a big aria.
+I do object when a colleague bows in the midst of a performance – perhaps after a big aria.
 That interrupts the continuity of the show.

 BD: What about curtain calls after individual acts?